 Geography at Northchapel is taught through our topics throughout the year, so that children can achieve depth in their learning.
 Teachers have identified the key knowledge and skills of each topic and theses are mapped across the school, ensuring that knowledge builds progressively and that children develop skills systematically.
 Existing knowledge is checked at the beginning of each topic, ensuring that teaching is informed by the children’s starting points and that it takes account of pupil voice, incorporating children’s interests.
 Tasks are selected and designed to provide appropriate challenge to all learners, in line with the school’s commitment to inclusion.
 At the end of each topic, key knowledge is reviewed by the children and rigorously checked by the teacher and consolidated as necessary.

 Cross curricular outcomes in geography are specifically planned for and these are indicated on the whole school Geography Knowledge and Skills Progression Map.
 The Geography provision is also well resourced and specific resources are mapped to specific year groups and topics to support effective teaching and learning.
 The local area is fully utilised to achieve the desired outcomes, with extensive opportunities for outdoor learning embedded in practice.

-Outcomes in topic books, evidence a broad and balanced geography curriculum and demonstrate children’s acquisition of identified key knowledge relating to each of the identified national curriculum strands, as appropriate to key stage; locational knowledge, place knowledge and human and physical geography.
+Outcomes in books, evidence a broad and balanced geography curriculum and demonstrate children’s acquisition of identified key knowledge relating to each of the identified national curriculum strands, as appropriate to key stage; locational knowledge, place knowledge and human and physical geography.
 This is in addition to the development and application of key skills, supported by fieldwork.

 As children progress throughout the school, they develop a deep knowledge, understanding an appreciation of their local area and its place within the wider geographical context.
 Geographical understanding, as well as children’s spiritual, moral, social and cultural development is further supported by the school’s links with the local community.